LedgerHQ/ledger-live/docs/canonical-ways-to-investigate-bugs.md

  DEVICE_PROXY_URL=ws://localhost:8435 ledger-live send --disable-broadcast -c ZEN --xpub xpub6DBXGC1faXnWSWofjAXjfxihNmYEcJj7KcWytuc7AZK39zS8KdgbosCjnPyHRbwKxcJxnWbzLwZYaPHFE3zoQZmGDbPzwRuoSfFaeSTVwUT --recipient znaE1JH6YjjWiG23bqdCkBiC4KwZ9vo7hB6 --amount 0.1
 ```

-By using the exact same parameter as the user we could be able to reproduce, even tho in practice we will likely fall into problems because transactions tends to not be identically reproductible / deterministic.
+By using the exact same parameter as the user we could be able to reproduce, even though in practice we will likely fall into problems because transactions tends to not be identically reproductible / deterministic.

 This might be a dead end and we might want to study the logs more deeply and/or try to reproduce user's conditions with our accounts or with regtest / testnets.